argonne-lcf/THAPI/README.md

 The build system is a classical autotool based system.

-As a alternative one case use [spack](https://github.com/spack/spack) to install THAPI.
+As a alternative, one can use [spack](https://github.com/spack/spack) to install THAPI.
 THAPI package is not in upstream spack, so in the mean time please use https://github.com/argonne-lcf/THAPI-spack.

 ## Dependencies